mauroxavierneto/mstudio_cmm/README.md

 RECOMENDATIONS:

-* To run this demo you need about 100Kb free in your A: Drive (flash).
 * On clock I recommend about 3.57 MHZ, do not pass 4 Mhz!
 * On the SN76489 datasheet, the data pins are inverted, don't worry and use this readme instead